 The Board of Directors does not endorse the election of any of Casablanca's nominees and strongly urges you to vote FOR ALL of the nine nominees recommended by the Board of Directors.
-You may receive solicitation materials from Casablanca or certain entities or individuals affiliated with Casablanca, including a proxy statement and a \\\\\\ proxy card.
-We believe that Casablanca's director nominations are intended to pressure Cliffs to adopt Casablanca's previously proposed strategic plans, which the Board of Directors does not believe are in the best interests of Cliffs' shareholders.
+You may receive solicitation materials from Casablanca or certain entities or individuals affiliated with Casablanca, including a proxy statement and a gold proxy card.
+We believe that Casablanca's nominees have, by virtue of their participation in Casablanca's proxy solicitation, endorsed Casablanca's agenda and stated plans for the Company and would be reasonably likely to effectuate such agenda and plans in the event that they were elected and were to constitute a majority of the members of Cliffs' Board of Directors.
+Therefore, we believe that Casablanca's director nominations are intended to pressure Cliffs to adopt Casablanca's previously proposed strategic plans, which the Board of Directors does not believe are in the best interests of Cliffs' shareholders.
 We believe that the nine nominees proposed by the Board of Directors are better equipped to serve Cliffs and all of its shareholders than the Casablanca nominees.